Love Buzz

 "Love Buzz" is a song by Dutch rock band Shocking Blue.
 It was written by Robbie van Leeuwen and first released on the group's 1969 album At Home.
-The song was covered by Nirvana, released as their debut single in 1988.
+The original song is notable for its psychedelic rock style and its extensive use of the sitar, played by Leeuwen.

+The intro sample on the original single comes from the LP Monster Shindig featuring Snooper and Blabber Hanna-Barbera productions 1965.

 Nirvana version

 American rock band Nirvana recorded a cover version of the song for its 1988 debut single, released on Sub Pop in the USA.
-It was described by Sub Pop as being "heavy pop sludge".
+It was described by Sub Pop as being "heavy pop sludge."
+The version recorded by Sub Pop was chosen for the feature soundtrack on 1990 skateboarding video Board Crazy.

 Release and reception

-It was the first single in the Sub Pop Singles club and was limited to 1000 numbered copies.
+It was the first single in the Sub Pop Singles Club and was limited to 1,000 numbered copies.
 A Sub Pop invoice indicates that 1200 sleeves were made, the other 200 having a red slash instead of a number.

 It was made single of the week in Sounds by John Robb, which was the first mention of the band in the UK press.

 The single was reviewed in the 2 December 1988 issue of CMJ, in which it stated "Nowhere else are you gonna hear such a teeth-rattling Seattle sludgemeister demolition job.
 Nirvana mixes things up good and choppy, including all the ingredients for primal rock greatness".

 In a 1989 review for British music magazine Melody Maker, Everett True wrote, "Nirvana are beauty incarnate.
 A relentless two-chord garage beat which lays down some serious foundations for a sheer monster of a guitar to howl over.
 The volume control ain't been built yet which can do justice to this three-piece!"
 True also made "Love Buzz" joint-US Single of the Week.
 True also described Nirvana's "Love Buzz" single as a "Limited edition of 1,000; love songs for the psychotically disturbed".

 A slightly different mix of the song would also appear on Nirvana's debut album, Bleach.
 This version is missing a 10-second sound collage introduction put together by Kurt Cobain.
 "Love Buzz" was later released on Nirvana's Blew EP in the UK in December 1989.
-This was the song's first release in the UK after being substituted by "Big Cheese" on the British release of the Bleach album.
+This was the song's first release in the UK after being substituted by "Big Cheese" on the British release of Bleach.